joemoose/dungeoneers.d20/docs/play.md

 	Always look to gain an advantage over opponents and situations!

-### Trained Checks
+### Trained Saves

-If your character’s former vocation or specialization could apply to your current action, you gain an advantage on the attribute check.
+If your character’s former vocation or specializations could apply to your current action, you gain an advantage on the attribute save.

 !!! info "Examples"